cody3647/RolePlayingSystem/README.md

 ## Features
 * Allows creation of characters under a member account.
 No need for separate accounts.
-* Custom profile fields can be created just as with a member account.
 * Adds a calendar based on in-game time rather than the real-world date.
 * Includes a character list with date of last activity (post).
 * Designate a board as in-character or out-of-character.